sartography/SpiffWorkflow/doc/bpmn/events.rst

 .. sidebar:: QA Lane

    Ideally, this lane would be a process independent from the ordering process (we don't want it to be cancelled just because an order eventually completes).
 However, limitations of how SpiffWorkflow handles processes precludes multiple top-level processes.

-In BPMN, Messages are used to communicate across processes and cannot be used within a workflow, but SpiffWorkflow allows message communication between laness well as between parent and child workflows.
+In BPMN, Messages are used to communicate across processes and cannot be used within a workflow, but SpiffWorkflow allows message communication between lanes as well as between parent and child workflows.
 We'll use the first scenario in our example.

 We've added a QA lane to out ordering process, whose job is investigating order order delays and recommending improvements.
 This portion of our process will only be started when an appropriate message is received.

 Messages are similar to signals, in that they are referenced by name, but they have the additional property that they may contain a payload.

 .. note::